Faculty Affairs News

 The Office of Faculty Affairs is excited to announce the call for mentees and mentors to join the Advancing Research through Mentorship (ARM) Program.
 This initiative supports early-career researchers in securing independent funding and establishing a sustainable research program through personalized mentorship, training, and resources.

-• Greater Texas Gulf Coast Engage Me Series
+• Greater Texas Gulf Coast Engage Me Series: March through May Events

 The Greater Texas Gulf Coast Engage Me Series brings together leaders from government, healthcare, education, industry, advocacy, and the community to address key health issues through an interprofessional approach and using open dialogue, policy advocacy, research, and public health initiatives.